kubernetes-sigs/kubespray/README.md

 - Support most popular **Linux distributions**
 - **Continuous integration tests**

+To create a cluster in vagrant simply run `vagrant up`

 For an easy way to use it, check out [**kargo-cli**](https://github.com/kubespray/kargo-cli) </br>
 A complete **documentation** can be found [**here**](https://docs.kubespray.io)